harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Ben Kenobi
 **Design choice**
-1. Implement an ArrayList in `BenKenobi` for all the players that are to be trained.
-That will make it extendable for Ben to train other players, so for example, if we wish to include another player Han Solo, we can add him to Ben's list and Ben will train him when they're in the same spot.
+1. Implement an ArrayList in `SWLegend` as legends can train `SWActor`.
+The arraylist will make it extendable for SWLegend (Ben in this case) to train other players, so for example, if we wish to include another player Han Solo, we can add him to Ben's list and Ben will train him when they're in the same spot.
-2. The `Train` class will have a method `checkLocal()` that will take an ArrayList of `SWActors` as parameter.
-It will check if any of those actors are on the same location as Ben.
+2. Ben will check if the if any of his disciple (actor to be trained) is in the same location, if so, Ben will `Train` the actor.
-3. If an actor is in the same location as Ben, `Train` will execute `upskill()` method and pass-in that `Actor` as parameter.
-If there are more than one Actors at the same location, one of them will be randomly be chosen and trained.
+3. Each Training will increase Actor's force level by 20 points, so if Actor wants his force to increase from 40 to 100, he will have to be in same location as Ben 3 times.

 **Advantages**
 - Highly flexible as if we need Ben to train some other Actor, we just have to include that Actor’s name in Ben’s ArrayList.